fuma-nama/omagize/README.md

-# In Development
+# Omagize

-This project is a Modern Web Chat App
+This project is a simple Modern Web Chat App
 <br>
 Go to The [App Source](./apps/web/)